zevdg/blog/content/post/codes-of-conduct-and-software-licences.md

 These definitions focus only on the _what_.
 The _why_ is out of scope for this post, but [this article](https://modelviewculture.com/pieces/the-new-normal-codes-of-conduct-in-2015-and-beyond) thoroughly covers the motivations of both sides.
 In short, the pro-CoC group believes that CoCs make project communities more welcoming, particularly to historically marginalized groups.
 The anti-CoC crowd believes that the CoC cure is worse than the disease.

 Lastly, I should mention that the most contentious part of CoCs relate to their scope.
 CoCs that only consider your actions within official group spaces (mailing lists, forums, conventions, pull requests, etc.) are significantly less contentious than CoCs that include other public forums like twitter.
-In fact, it was my defense of [a recent scope change in the Go CoC](https://blog.golang.org/conduct-2018) that inspired me to write this post.

 ### Comparison